Center for Academic Innovation and Faculty Support

 - USC Upstate Academic Leadership Institute and Academic Leadership Online Learning Community for academic unit and faculty governance leadership

 - Inclusive Pedagogy Certificate and Engaged Pedagogy and Hybrid Course Design Institute led by the Director of Transformative and Inclusive Pedagogy

 - Teaching observations, Quality Matters (QM) online and hybrid course reviews, and teaching evaluation consultations

 - Media support and guidance for faculty and staff wishing to integrate video and audio into their projects, including a Lightboard Studio and media checkout

 - Customized workshops and consultations for program and curricular development, assessment, and academic innovation project design

 - Workshops and consultations for faculty on preparing for promotion, tenure, post-tenure, and developing/fulfilling your research agenda

-- Co-sponsored workshops on retention, advising, assessment, curriculum mapping, public scholarship, and seeking grants
+- Co-sponsored workshops on retention, advising, assessment, curriculum mapping, and public scholarship

 Workshops and Programs